 Most students take part in study placements while on exchange; work placements are also available as part of Erasmus for students.
 Students participating in an exchange placement are awarded credit which counts towards their degree marks.
 For Erasmus Agreements, the University issues the Diploma Supplement, which gives a summary of all credit attained by the student at Heriot-Watt University, together with the equivalent results within the European Credit Transfer System.

-The Erasmus Programme also allows members of the academic staff to take part in Teaching Mobility placements, and other categories of staff are able to participate in Training placements.
+The Erasmus+ Programme also allows members of the academic staff to take part in Teaching Mobility placements, and other categories of staff are able to participate in Training Mobility placements.

-The UK National Agency, the British Council, carries out regular audits to ensure that the Erasmus Exchange Programme is being administered correctly.
+he UK National Agency, the British Council, carries out regular audits to ensure that the Erasmus+ Exchange Programme is being administered correctly.

 Further information for colleagues, about the Exchange Programme, including guidelines on the Approval process for new Exchanges are available from our Exchange Approval Process SharePoint site.